-omments Received in Objection: Applicant Comment: binments Received in Objection: sue: Noise & Vibration Concerns in relation to excessive noise and vibration as a result of weights being dropped and the impact on adjoining properties Neighbours have attempted to resolve previous noise complaints with no assistance from the gym owners Noise issues have been ongoing since 2014 A number of tenants at adjoining properties have been lost over the years as a result of the noise and vibration emanating from the gym.
-This results in loss of rent due to the need to terminate leases The Noise Management Plan suggests that 40mm mats are suitable to contain the noise and vibration of heavy weights being dropped from shoulder height and 2 x 40mm mats is suitable to absorb the impact from above head height.
-The impact of this proposed solution needs to be proven with a controlled demonstration, witnessed by the City in each of the adjoining properties that have expressed concern before th Management Plan should be agreed The decision not to alter the existing building has had a detrimental impact on the noise and vibration abatement for the current use an this has been evidenced by ongoing complaints to the current use an this has been evidenced by ongoing complaints to the current and previous owner / operator of the business.
-This is not a plus- it is just evidence of the operator avoiding making appropriate modifications to suit the intended occupancy.
-The Objectives highlight that the business should be self-contained which it is not.
-The business freets which has an impact on the local amenity and a sense of the locality being dominated by this one business.
-The health benefits of gym attendance are not disputed, but the health impact of the constant noise and vibration sizes from this business should also be acknowledged as they are detrimental to the health and wellbeing of the surrounding occupants and / or land owners.
-The health and wellbeing of the surrounding occu The updated Noise Management Plan addresses noise and vibration mitigation measures.
-Fibre Active has worked with neighbours recently to address noise concerns and developed a solution which was agreed to by neighbouring properties.
-There is no evidence to demonstrate non-compliance with the Noise Regulations since 2014 when the land use was approved by Council.
-There is no evidence to suggest that vacant tenancies are as a result of Fibre Active.
-Tenancy vacancy is a common issue across Perth.
-Fibre Active worked proactively to help the neighbouring property fill a commercial tenancy and has a good relationship with this business.
-The use of 40mm mats was tested with neighbouring owners and occupiers.
-This was considered acceptable to both parties.
-It is not accepted that the assessment with the Local Planning Strategy objectives is misleading or incorrect: The existing land use has been approved by Council.
-It is not reasonable to alter a building for the nature of changes proposed.
-The operator has not been found to exceed noise
+- Concerns in relation to excessive noise and vibration as a result of weights being dropped and the impact on adjoining properties - Neighbours have attempted to resolve previous noise complaints with no assistance from the gym owners - Noise issues have been ongoing since 2014 - A number of tenants at adjoining properties have been lost over the years as a result of the noise and vibration emanating from the gym.
+This results in loss of rent due to the need to terminate leases - The Noise Management Plan suggests that 40mm mats are suitable to contain the noise and vibration of heavy weights being dropped from shoulder height and 2 x 40mm mats is suitable to absorb the impact from above head height.
+The impact of this proposed solution needs to be proven with a controlled demonstration, witnessed by the City in each of the adjoining properties that have expressed concern before the Management Plan should be agreed - The applicant's submission in relation to the Local Planning Strategy Objectives is misleading in a number of ways. - The decision not to alter the existing building has had a detrimental impact on the noise and vibration abatement for the current use and this has been evidenced by ongoing complaints to the current and previous owner / operator of the business.
+This is not a plus- it is just evidence of the operator avoiding making appropriate modifications to suit the intended occupancy. - The Objectives highlight that the business should be self-contained, which it is not.
+The business frequently instructs its clients to run laps around Fitzgerald & Eden Streets which has an impact on the local amenity and a sense of the locality being dominated by this one business. - The health benefits of gym attendance are not disputed, but the health impact of the constant noise and vibration issues from this business should also be acknowledged as they are detrimental to the health and wellbeing of the surrounding occupants and / or land owners. - The fact that there have been consistent noise complaints from all adjoining occupiers - including across the road on Eden Street over many years, indicates that despite being located adjacent to one of the busiest roads in the locality, the business has been